Get Shit Done

 It works as one.
 But it’s built for a specific moment, not a daily routine.
 A planner holds your whole week.
 Get Shit Done takes one goal at a time and breaks it into something you can start right now.
 You can use both — a planner for the week, Get Shit Done for the goals that planner can’t get you moving on.

 It doesn’t remind you, and it doesn’t sync.
-What it does is build you a calendar event when you schedule a plan — duration worked out, tasks in the event notes, one tap to add to Google Calendar.
+What it does is build you a calendar event when you schedule one.
 From there, your calendar handles the reminders.
-The tool stops at the handoff on purpose — it’s not trying to live in your pocket.
+The tool stops at the handoff on purpose — it’s not trying to nag you.

 Task management apps hold a running list of everything you need to do.
 Get Shit Done is built for a different moment — the one where you know what you want to do and can’t work out how to start.
 You arrive with one goal, you leave with a plan for that goal.
 The tools work well together: Todoist tells you the goal exists, Get Shit Done helps you start it.